 This is a significant problem faced by many companies – they often don’t have the teams or the tools required to analyze and make the most of the data that they collect.

 The amount of data collected increases by 60% per year.
 Nonetheless, 62% of employees don’t have the skills or tools necessary to use this data in their decision-making processes.

 McKinsey Global Institute shows that in the United States, between 140 and 190 thousand more professionals capable of analyzing this data are needed.
 In 2018, the gap between the demand for these professionals and their presence in the workforce could increase from 50 to 60 percent.

-For this reason, data often stays stuck in indecipherable tables and is therefore unused.
+For this reason, data often stay stuck in indecipherable tables and are therefore unused.
 This is why developing a data strategy has become so important.